Minimal and nearly minimal measure expansions in connected unimodular groups: Reduction to sets with small measure

 \section{Reduction to sets with small measure}

 Throughout this section, $G$ is a connected \emph{compact} group, $\mu_G$ is the normalized Haar measure on $G$, and $A,B \subseteq G$ are $\sigma$-compact sets with positive measure.
 We will show that if $(A,B)$ is nearly minimally expanding in $G$, then we can $\sigma$-compact $A'$ and $B'$ each with smaller measure such that the pair $(A',B')$ is also nearly minimally expanding.
 The similar approach used in this section is introduced by Tao \cite{T18} and used to obtain an inverse theorem in the abelian setting.
-We first prove the following easy fact, which will be used several times later in the paper. \begin{lemma} Let $t$ be any real numbers such that $\mu_G(A)^2\leq t\leq \mu_G(A)$.
-Then there are $x,y\in G$ such that $\mu_G(A\cap(xA))=\mu_G(A\cap(Ay))=t$. \end{lemma} \begin{proof} Consider the maps:
+We first prove the following easy fact, which will be used several times later in the paper.